 This section outlines the approach taken by NekMesh to generate high-order meshes.
 To simplify the sometimes very complicated high-order mesh generation processes in other programs, NekMesh executes all the stages required to produce a high-order mesh in one single pipeline which once started requires no interaction from the user.
 In broad terms these stages are:

-- Specification of the element sizes in the mesh, - Coarse linear mesh generation of the domain, and are outlined in more detail in the following sections.
+- Specification of the element sizes in the mesh, - Coarse linear mesh generation of the domain, - Generation of optimised high-order surface on the geometric boundary, and are outlined in more detail in the following sections.